Silver-Russell syndrome

 Inheritance and genomic counselling

 In the majority of cases, SRS occurs in a single individual in a family as a result of a de novo genetic or epigenetic change (such as maternal uniparental disomy (UPD) of chromosome 7 or loss of paternal methylation at 11p15.5).
-In this case, the likelihood of recurrence in a subsequent child is low (under 1%).
+In this case, the likelihood of recurrence in a subsequent child is low (less than 1%).

 Management